ignite/cli/docs/guide/token_factory.md

 ### Confirm Minting Restrictions

-To confirm that alice may no longer mint and send tokens and is no longer the owner, test with the command:
+To confirm that the `alice` is no longer able to mint and send tokens and is no longer the owner, test with the command:

 ```bash
 tokenfactoryd tx tokenfactory mint-and-send-tokens ustarport 1200 cosmos16x46rxvtkmgph6jnkqs80tzlzk6wpy6ftrgh6t --from alice